M&T agrees to buy Connecticut bank to create nation's 11th largest bank

 “We’re going to work really hard to introduce ourselves across the five states of New England so that people really understand what our values are,” Jones said.
 “We think our ability to gain market share and scale is much enhanced.
 We can get there at a much faster pace than if we tried to achieve that endeavor on our own.
 There’s tremendous opportunity to achieve market share in New England.”

-Both banks have strong records of community support.
-M&T has donated $263.7 million to over 2,800 nonprofits across eight states and the District of Columbia in the past 10 years, and has earned an "outstanding" rating from regulators under the Community Reinvestment Act since 1982.
-People's, which has two charitable foundations, has granted $40 million to nonprofits since 2007.
-And M&T said it plans to spend $90 million through the foundations to support charities in People's markets.

-"M&T is a like-minded partner that shares our culture of supporting communities by focusing on building meaningful relationships and providing personalized products, services and local market expertise to customers, while building on our legacy of excellence in service," said Barnes of People's.
-"The merger extends our reach by providing customers access to a larger banking network and an expanded array of services.
-I am confident our shared community banking philosophies will provide significant long-term value for our shareholders, employees and loyal customers."
+"There are many reasons both we and the team at People's United are excited about his combination," said Darren King, M&T's chief financial officer.
+"Both firms share a long history of being deeply committed to the communities and people they serve."

-Jones said the deal stemmed from a long relationship between he and Barnes that culminated in conversations last fall and especially in December over the potential benefits of a merger.
+Jones said the deal stemmed from a long relationship between he and Barnes that culminated in conversations last fall and early winter over the potential benefits of a merger.
 While People's did not need to sell, the two executives concluded that they could grow faster together than either could on their own.

 "This was a negotiated transaction," Jones said.
 "Over the last year or so, as we began to talk about the challenges we both faced in serving our customers, it just sort of emerged in December as a topic we wanted to consider."